-Our overall student attendance for 2014 shows improvement and is slightly above the state median.
-However, we continue to strive for further positive movement in this area.
-The ideals of the 'It's Not Okay to be Away' program are becoming embedded as values at our school and provide a strong tool for altering attitudes impacting on student absence.
+We continue to strive for further positive movement in the area of student attendance.
+We make active use of "It's Not Okay to Be Away' protocols and follow up all absences so that parents and students understand the importance of being at school and that each and every day is important to their educational wellbeing.
+We have arrested previous trends of rising absence rates and these are now at or lower than statewide means.
 We are working closely with families on an individual basis to help overcome problems.
 Our programs and curriculum are evaluated continuously to ensure high level engagement.
 We have further strengthened our relationship with home and the community, increased parent involvement at school and enhanced our Transition programs at all levels to ensure high level engagement between our students and our school.